Muhammudah/UI-UX-design/README.md

 # UI-UX-design
 An intro page design created for HNG videos.
+Size: Desktop frame
-It was created with a desktop frame and the combination of different images relating to web designing were added.
+Content: The combination of different images relating to web designing